vnr-nitish/mdc-attendance-portal/README.md

 ## Overview

 Attendance Portal is a focused React + Tailwind single-page application for club attendance management.
 It provides a members dashboard, a meeting scheduler, an intuitive attendance-marking UI, and consolidated attendance summaries so club organisers can quickly see participation trends and per-member activity.
-Deployed at: https://mdc-attendance-portal.vercel.app/

 ## Core Features